nicklockwood/CubeController/README.md

 An object that supports the CubeControllerDelegate protocol and can respond to CubeController events.

+    @property (nonatomic, readonly) UIScrollView *scrollView;

+This is the UIScrollView used internally by CubeController.
+This is exposed so that you can easily configure properties such as bounce, acceleration, etc. Note that overriding certain scrollVIew properties will cause the CubeController to behave incorrectly.

     @property (nonatomic, readonly) NSInteger numberOfViewControllers;

 The number of view controllers displayed in the CubeController (read only).
 To set this, implement the `numberOfViewControllersInCubeController:` dataSource method.
 Note that typically only one or at most two of these view controllers will be visible at a given point in time.